sikandaral/NLP_Project/README.md

 - Optional split files:
   - `data/raw/ebr_train.csv`
   - `data/raw/ebr_test.csv`
+- The notebook uses the `train` and `test` splits and treats `feedback` as the newer human explanation text.
 - If local EBR CSV is missing, notebook can load from Hugging Face (`wadhma/EBR`) if network access is available.
 - In the EBR caching cell, `DOWNLOAD_EBR_IF_MISSING=False` by default for offline-safe runs.